darthdeus/comfy/README.md

 **If you're new here, check out the [comfy announcement on our blog](https://comfyengine.org/blog/first/).**

+_**NOTE: The `master` branch now has breaking changes, and a `v0.2.0` release will happen relatively soon.
+In order to not delay this too much more things will break on `master` before that happens.
+The changes should be for the better, and the book will be fully updated with a changelog & migration tips.
+Most should remain unaffected, unless you relied on some undocumented features :)**_

 Comfy is a fun 2D game engine built in Rust.
 It's designed to be opinionated, productive, and easy to use.
 It uses [wgpu](https://wgpu.rs/) and [winit](https://docs.rs/winit/latest/winit/), which makes it